-With the advent of digitization it becomes more and more clear that investment is required in the areas of finance which is considered overhead.
-How can the CFO overcome this crisis and this philosophy of an overhead?
-Is the digitization the end goal of a CFO?
+With the advent of digitization, it becomes more and more clear that investment is required in the areas of finance which is considered overhead.
+How can the CFO overcome this crisis and this philosophy of overhead?
+Is digitization the end goal of a CFO?
 And how can it work in favor of the finance organization?

 The role of the CFO being predominantly changed due to the process of digitization.
 Before we understand what constitutes digitization it is important to understand what digitization means to different CFOs and the process they are in the digitization of the organization.
 Digitization is a process by which the finance function is working in real-time and the digital availability of data is imperative for the business.
 With the current crisis that the world is tiding over that is the coronavirus crisis, it becomes all the more important for the CFO to digitize the business and devise ways for making the data available in a digital format.

 The advent of digitization starts in 1999 when the XBRL format of publishing financial data was emerging as a trend and in the early 2000’s it became a norm with the Securities Exchange Commission making it mandatory in 2004.
 The XBRL format of reporting unified the methodology of reporting and led to the first revolution of the digitization of the financial data that was available.
 The form in which the advent of the digital revolution took place was more in the setting of the regulatory requirements.
 As the organizations embarked on a mission for digitization for the regulatory requirements it became more and more clear that the activities that the finance organization was carrying on had to be reduced and the target was to ensure that the finance organization was set in a lean form.
 A lean form of the organization was necessary because the organizations went on a cost-cutting mode that had to be followed due to the dot com bust that happened in 2000 and the subsequent financial crisis which occurred in 2008 followed by the subsequent meltdowns in the next decade.